Gender Recognition (Jersey) Law 2010

 Where an applicant has been issued with an interim certificate but the applicant's marriage has been dissolved or annulled other than as set out, or the applicant's spouse dies, the applicant may apply for a full certificate and the Royal Court will grant a full certificate if satisfied that the applicant is no longer married.

-Once a person is issued with a full certificate they are recognized under the law of Jersey as having changed gender.
+Once a person is issued with a full certificate their gender is recognized under the law of Jersey.

 Where a full certificate is issued to a person who has a Jersey birth register entry, the Royal Court will send a copy the full certificate to the Superintendent Registrar who will arrange for the re-registration of the person's birth.
-This will enable the person to obtain a birth certificate showing their new details including their new name and gender.
+This will enable the person to obtain a birth certificate showing their new details including their new name.

-Transsexual people will usually, as part of their treatment, change name by deed poll to reflect their change in gender, prior to obtaining legal recognition of their change in gender.
+Transgender people will usually, as part of their treatment, change name by deed poll, prior to obtaining legal recognition of their gender.
 In Jersey, any person who changes their name by deed poll and whose previous name is recorded in the books of the Public Registry of Contracts, the Register of Procurations or the Register of Obligations (the "registers") is required to have their deed poll registered and their new name entered on the public registers.